 Non-destructive materials testing: A LIMS provides sustainable support

 Non-destructive testing is a method of testing and evaluating the condition of a material without damaging it.
 This type of testing is commonly used in the aerospace, automotive, and construction industries to evaluate the quality and safety of materials.
-There are many different types of non-destructive testing, including visual inspection, ultrasonic testing, radiography, and magnetic particle testing.
+Many types of non-destructive testing exist, including visual inspection, ultrasonic testing, radiography, and magnetic particle testing.

 The goal of nondestructive testing is to obtain as much information as possible about the condition of the material.
 This information can be used to determine whether the material can be used safely or needs to be repaired or replaced.
-Non-destructive testing is a valuable tool for assessing the condition of a material and preventing potential failures.
-LIMS software is a highly functional tool for laboratories that want to include non-destructive testing in their service portfolio.
+Non-destructive testing is a valuable tool for assessing the material conditions and preventing potential failures.
+LIMS software is a highly functional tool for laboratories that want to include non-destructive testing in their service portfolio and provides professional support.

 Definition: What is non-destructive materials testing anyway?